ThePlexus/ntopng-docker/README.md

 -e LOCALNET="192.168.1.0/24,10.0.0.0/24"
 ```

+If you dont set this, it defaults to assume 192.168.1.0/24 is your local network.

 #### Persist data dir [optional]

 Unless you want to start alerts etc from scratch every time you trash the container, you might want to persist